-KIETS Director Ruben G. Carbonell is one of the lead investigators of NIIMBL, an institute that is part of the Manufacturing USA Network to enhance the nation’s manufacturing-based economy.
+KIETS Director Ruben G. Carbonell is a member of the leadership team for NIIMBL, an institute that is part of the Manufacturing USA Network to enhance the nation’s manufacturing-based economy.
 NIIMBL’s mission is to advance the economic competitiveness of the US biopharmaceutical industry, to create jobs and improve the economy by accelerating the development and implementation of high-impact biomanufacturing innovations that can be applied to current and future biopharmaceutical products, and to educate and train a world-leading workforce for the future of this industry.
-NIIMBL was formally established on March 1, 2017 by a $70M collaborative agreement over five years from the National Institute for Standards and Technology (NIST), an institute that is part of the Department of Commerce.
+NIIMBL was formally established on March 1, 2017, by a $70 million collaborative agreement over five years from the National Institute for Standards and Technology (NIST), an institute that is part of the Department of Commerce.